 - If the balance on your account is $0, request a refund of the loan proceeds through the Bursar’s Office and reimburse yourself for the computer purchase

 If you don’t have funds to pay for the computer up front, email us at email@example.com so we can discuss your options.

 Financial Assistance for Student Health Insurance

-Brown's Student Health Insurance fee can be waived if the student is covered by an alternative insurance plan that meets University requirements (please reveiw the Coverage Comparison Sheet for more informationse).
+Brown's Student Health Insurance fee can be waived if the student is covered by an alternative insurance plan that meets University requirements (please reveiw the Coverage Comparison Sheet for more information).
 If you are unable to waive the Brown insurance because you do not have access to comparable insurance coverage, you may be eligible to receive assistance to cover this fee.
-Once you submit the Health Insurance Assistance form with all required documents, the Office of Financial Aid will contact you by mid-July with the options that are avaialable for covering this fee.
+You will need to submit a Health Insurance Assistance form with all required documents to our office.
+The Office of Financial Aid will contact you by mid-July with the options that are available for covering this fee.

 If you plan to work on-campus or need a better understanding of the Federal Work-Study or Campus Employment component of your financial aid award, please review our Guide for Students.